apryakhin/legion.stanford.edu/tutorial01.md

 A number of additional methods of `TaskVariantRegistrar` allow further customization of the task.
-In this example, we use `set_leaf(true)` to mark `sum_task` as being a _leaf_ task that makes no Legion runtime calls in its implementation.
+In this example, we use `set_leaf(true)` to mark `sum_task` as being a _leaf_ task that launches no sub-tasks or other Legion operations in its implementation.
 Knowing that the `sum_task` is a leaf task allows the Legion runtime to optimize the execution of the task.

 #### Command Line Arguments ####